KDE/ring-kde/DEVELOPPER.md

 * License header is necessary for all source files
 * Attribute are named with prefix "m_", then "s" for static, then "p" for pointer, "l" for list, "h" for hash, "f" for function/lambdas then the first letter is uppercase
 * Includes are located in the .cpp and only "class" and "namespace" are declared in the .h (where applicable)
-* Includes are sorted by libraries (Qt -> QtCore/QtGui/QtDbus, KDE -> Akonadi/KABC, SFLPhone)
+* Includes are sorted by libraries (Qt -> QtCore/QtGui/QtDbus, KDE -> Akonadi/KABC, Dring)
 * Setters take const references as parameter
 * Destructor are always virtual
 * C++11 is allowed